MatchFixAgent: Language-Agnostic Autonomous Repository-Level Code Translation Validation and Repair: Introduction

 \section{Introduction}

 Code translation, the process of converting source code from one programming language (PL) to another, is a cornerstone of software modernization efforts that enhance performance, maintainability, and reliability~\cite{khan2022modernization,jain2015modernization,jamshidi2013cloud,khadka2014professionals}.
 Translation validation and repair are integral steps in code translation for determining functional equivalence and patch generation for incorrect translations.
 However, performing validation and repair manually---particularly in large codebases---can be tedious, time-consuming, and error-prone, especially when complex code structures and dependencies are involved~\cite{hora2015developers,kula2018developers,wang2020empirical}.
-Prior work on repository-level code translation defines value and type equivalences and translations to compare source and target implementations over pairs of concrete inputs.
-The inputs either come from existing tests from the source project~\cite{shetty2024syzygy, zhang2025oxidizer, wang2025skel, ibrahimzada2025alphatrans} or differential fuzzing~\cite{yang2024vert, eniser2024towards}.
-Despite notable advancements in validation and repair of repository-level code translation, existing techniques are hampered by the following limitations:
+Prior work defines value and type equivalences and translations to compare source and target implementations over pairs of concrete inputs.
+The inputs either come from existing tests from the source project~\cite{shetty2024syzygy, zhang2025oxidizer, wang2025skel, ibrahimzada2025alphatrans} or differential fuzzing~\cite{yang2025vert, eniser2024towards}.
+Despite notable advancements in validation and repair of repository-level code translation, existing techniques are hampered by the following limitations (examples given in Appendix~\ref{sec:limitations}):

 \begin{enumerate}[leftmargin=*]

 \item \emph{Difficulty Generalizing to Many PL Pairs.} While the fundamental ideas of current validation approaches extend to many PL pairs, their actual implementations typically support just one language pair.
 This is because supporting language interoperability between a pair of PLs requires a large engineering effort, as evidenced by the size of these tools\footnote{The implementation of notable recent translation and validation techniques are \alphatrans ($10859$ LoC), \oxidizer ($19052$ LoC), and \skel ($3843$ LoC).}.
 Given the quadratic number of PL pairs, language interoperability techniques are extremely challenging to scale to many PL pairs.